philvarner/aws-os-connection/README.md

-# AWS ES Connection
+# AWS OpenSearch Connection

-AWS ES connection for the new OpenSearch client (@opensearch-project/opensearch)
+AWS OpenSearch Connection library for the new OpenSearch client (@opensearch-project/opensearch).

 Thanks to [ChristopherGillis](https://github.com/ChristopherGillis) and as well as the contributors to the [Acuris version](https://github.com/mergermarket/acuris-aws-es-connection) of this library.
 I've simply added an action to release this updated OpenSearch version to NPM.
 I'll continue to maintain this as needed, though hopefully AWS intergrates this directly into their client at some point.

 PRs/Issues welcome.

 ## Installation